 Now that you’re sure this backpack is for you, let’s have a closer look at it in this Osprey Sirrus 24 review.

 Overall this pack is pretty easy to use.
 It has a ton of useful features, and none of them are complicated or difficult to use.
-The detachable rain cover folds up neatly and can be tucked away into a pocket on the bottom of the bag, making for easy storage.
+The detachable rain cover folds up neatly and can be tucked away into a pocket on the bottom of the bag, making for easy storage, ready to pull out whenever you end up hiking in the rain.

 I’ve tested it in the pouring rain and it passed the test perfectly keeping the pack nice and dry!